BenSturgeon/rl-mech-interp/notes/Masters thesis in rl interpretability.md

 ## Concrete next steps:
 Result replication:
-- [ ] Complete the feature visualisation of the CNN SAE layers.
+- [x] Complete the feature visualisation of the CNN SAE layers.
 - [ ] Replicate whether it's possible to find these directional channels in the network.
 	- [ ] This will involve setting up scenarios where the next key is around a little corner in different orientations and see if there is a specific layer that activates more significantly in each case.
 - [ ] Replicate whether the SAEs are actually as monosemantic as the raw layers.
 	- [ ] This will involve just running the feature vis and seeing if the layers are significantly more interpretable in the SAE case.
 I will also need to double check the paper to see exactly how they reach this result.
+- [ ] Do feature visualisation on small patches of the channel instead
+- [ ] Do an environment dataset image sampling of strongest activating channels in the SAE
+	- [ ] Do this with patches
-- [ ]
+	- [ ] Do this with whole images